Azure-Samples/explore-iot-operations/docs/ORGANIZATION.md

-# Toolbox Organization
+# Explore IoT Operations Organization

 ## Structure

-The AIO toolbox is a collection of several tools for customers of AIO.
+Explore IoT Operations is a collection of tools and samples for customers of Azure IoT Operations.
 To keep the project understandable and extensible to future additions, the following conventions should be followed for repository structure.

 ```
-├── lib
+├── lib/
-│   ├── library1
+│   ├── library1/
 │   ├── ...
-│   ├── libraryN
-├── samples
-│   ├── tool1
+│   ├── libraryN/
-│   │   ├── config.yml
+├── samples/
-│   │   ├── config.json
+│   ├── sample1/
 │   ├── ...
-│   ├── toolN
-├── tools
-│   ├── tool1
-│   │   ├── cmd
-│   │   │   ├── main.go
-│   │   ├── pkg
-│   │   │   ├── pkg1
-│   ├── ...
-│   ├── toolN
-├── docker
-│   ├── tool1
-│   │   ├── Dockerfile
-│   ├── ...
-│   ├── toolN
+│   ├── sampleN/
-├── go.mod
-├── go.sum
+├── scripts/
-├── magefile.go
+├── tutorials/
 └── README.md
 ```

-__Libraries__ which are shared between multiple tools should be stored in the lib directory.
-This library can be incorporated into projects beyond AIO tools and such documentation will be available on the _go.dev_ documentation site.

-__Samples__ are configuration files which have been created for specific sample usages of a tool.
-Multiple configuration files can live in each sample folder for different samples which utilize the same tool.

-__Tools__ are AIO specific tools which may have their own internal packages stored within the pkg folder.
-Other top-level folders in each tool are allowed, though it is recommended to minimize the number of top-level folders.
-Each tool must also have its own cmd directory where the entrypoint is located.

-__Dockerfiles__ for relavent docker images are stored for each tool under the docker directory.
-They are siloed into their own directories for each tool.

-__Mage Commands__ are located within the magefile.go.
-Mage commands should be written in such a way that they apply to any given tool based on a parameter.
-Mage commands should not be targeted at a specific tool itself.
-If such a command is required, a magefile within the tool directory should be produced.
+**Libraries** (`./lib`) are shared between multiple tools or samples.

+**Samples** (`./samples`) are tools or code samples which can be written in any language.
+They should be given a descriptive name which adequately describes their purpose, and should include some level of documentation regarding their usage.

+**Scripts** (`./scripts`) are bash scripts smaller than a tool or sample which are in some way used for setup.

+**Tutorials** (`./tutorials`) are collections of code and documentation which are used together to provide a step-by-step walkthrough to demonstrate the capabilities of some feature of Azure IoT Operations.
+These typically serve a more narrow scope than that of a tool or code sample, designed to exercise specific facets of Azure IoT Operations.

-## Linting & Formatting Requirements
+## Linting, Formatting, and Testing Requirements

-Linting and formatting rules are applied to all tools and libraries based on a linting configuration set up and applied via mage commands.

-## Example Tool

-Please view the example tool in `tools/example` for an example of how to contribute a new tool to the AIO toolbox.

-_Note_: tools can be written in any language including minimal tools such as bash scripts.
-The tools are written in golang in this document for example purposes.
+Linting, formatting, and testing are not required but are highly recommended.
+The mage library under `./lib/mage` is provided for golang projects and offers some basic commands for linting, formatting, building, testing, and assuring test coverage bars.
+Comments describe each function within the library.
+See `./samples/device-simulation/mage.go` for an example of how this library is used.